Human rights in Cuba: Political executions

-Alleged forced labor camps and abuse of prisoners
+Forced labor camps and abuse of prisoners

 In 1987, a "Tribunal on Cuba" was held in Paris in order to present testimonies by former prisoners of Cuba's penal system to the international media.
-The gathering was sponsored by a US-funded anti-communist group which was named Resistance International and "The Coalition of Committees for the Rights of Man in Cuba".
+The gathering was sponsored by Resistance International, a US-funded anti-communist group, and "The Coalition of Committees for the Rights of Man in Cuba".
 The testimonies which were presented at the tribunal, before an international panel, alleged that a pattern of torture existed in Cuba's prisons and "hard labor camps".
-The torture consisted of beatings, biological experiments which included dietary restrictions, violent interrogations and extremely unsanitary living conditions.
-The jury concurred with allegations of arbitrary arrest; sentencing by court martial with no public audience or defender; periods of time which prisoners spent in hard labour camps without sufficient food, clothing or medical care; and the arrest of children who were over nine years old.
+The torture consisted of beatings, biological experiments which included dietary restrictions, violent interrogations and extremely unsanitary living conditions; periods of time which prisoners spent in hard labour camps without sufficient food, clothing or medical care; and the arrest of children who were over nine years old.
+The jury concurred with allegations of arbitrary arrest; sentencing, but there was no public audience or defender for the accused.